SampreethAvvari/us2020electionanalysis/README.md

 - **Behavioral Insights**: Exploring user patterns in political support, focusing on antagonistic versus supportive expressions in misinformation-laden tweets.

 ## Methodology
-The methodology includes fine-tuning AI models for enhanced detection of misinformation and classifying tweets based on sentiment.
-We also performed topic modeling to infer the discussion themes across different political leanings.
+The methodology includes fine-tuning LLaMa 3 model for enhanced detection of misinformation and classifying tweets based on sentiment using RoBERTa model.
+We also performed topic modeling to infer the discussion themes across different political leanings using LDA.

 ## Datasets
-1. **LIAR Dataset**: Used for training our model to detect fake news.
+1. **[LIAR Dataset](https://huggingface.co/datasets/liar)**: Benchmark Dataset for Fake News Detection.
+Used for finetuning our model to detect fake news in tweets.
-2. **US 2020 Election Tweets Dataset**: Compiled to analyze public sentiment on Twitter for the 2020 U.S. Presidential Election.
+2. **[US 2020 Election Tweets Dataset](https://www.kaggle.com/datasets/manchunhui/us-election-2020-tweets)**: Compiled to analyze public sentiment on Twitter for the 2020 U.S. Presidential Election.

 ## Models Used
 - **Fake News Detection**: Employing the fine-tuned LLAMA-3 8B model.